JanBessai/ecoop2021artifacts/README.md

     https://cs.pomona.edu/~kim/ftp/WOOD.pdf
   * Strawman Object-oriented implementation, which is decidedly *NOT* a solution to EP

-Two CoCo implementations are provided in multiple languages -- Java, Scala and C#.
+Three CoCo implementations are provided in multiple languages -- Java, Scala and C#.
 In addition, the example problem from the paper is provided as a domain.

 ## Runtime Benchmark results